I'm Filippo Valsorda, @FiloSottile. I do cryptography and Go.

 - The ECB Penguin

-There's also an old piece in Phrack 69 Linenoise.
+I also run a casual newsletter, Cryptography Dispatches, and there's an old piece of mine in Phrack 69 Linenoise.